Samuel Mudd: Booth connection

 After Booth shot Lincoln on the night of April 14, 1865, he broke his left fibula.
 According to his diary, this occurred when he jumped from the presidential box while fleeing Ford's Theater.
 The reliability of this diary is questionable, as Booth intended it more as a manifesto to be published, and he embellished other facts in it.
-One example is, "I struck boldly and not as the papers say[...]I shouted sic semper before I fired." which is proven untrue by every eyewitness account of the assassination independently agreeing that Booth shouted after he fired.
+One example is, "I struck boldly and not as the papers say [...]
+I shouted sic semper before I fired."
+This is proven untrue by every eyewitness account of the assassination, which independently agreed that Booth shouted after he fired.
 Furthermore, Booth and Herold told Mudd that Booth broke his leg falling from his horse afterward.
 If Mudd was indeed a part of the conspiracy, Booth would have no motivation to lie about this to Mudd.

 Booth met up with Herold and both men made for Virginia via southern Maryland.
 They stopped at Mudd's house around 4 AM on April 15; Mudd splinted Booth's leg and gave him a shoe to wear.
 He also arranged for a carpenter, John Best, to make a pair of crutches for Booth.
 Booth paid Mudd $25 in greenbacks for his medical treatment.
 He and Herold spent between twelve and fifteen hours at Mudd's house.
 They slept in the front bedroom on the second floor.
 It is unclear whether Mudd had yet been informed that Booth had killed Lincoln.

 Mudd went to Bryantown during the day on April 15 to run errands; if he had not already heard the news of the assassination from Booth, he certainly learned of it on the trip.
 He returned home that evening, and accounts differ as to whether Booth and Herold had already left, whether Mudd met them as they were leaving, and whether they left at Mudd's urging and with his assistance.